We're working with you to make a positive impact around the world in more than 35 countries, all 50 United States and your backyard. Support our work

 Entergy Charitable Foundation provided funding in 2010 to reforest 900 acres of Yazoo National Wildlife Refuge with over 450,000 trees.

-Working with the Bear Education and Restoration group, the Conservancy helped secure significant government funding to restore 7,950 acres of privately owned bottomland hardwood forests and forested wetlands.
+Working with the Bear Education and Restoration group, TNC helped secure significant government funding to restore 7,950 acres of privately owned bottomland hardwood forests and forested wetlands.
 These areas are critical habitat for the Louisiana black bear, game species and migratory songbirds.

-In 1990, the Dahomey National Wildlife Refuge was created by the Conservancy transfer of 9,269 acres to the U.S. Fish and Wildlife Service.
+In 1990, the Dahomey National Wildlife Refuge was created by the TNC transfer of 9,269 acres to the U.S. Fish and Wildlife Service.

-With abundant support from rural landowners, the Conservancy is supporting existing and new incentive packages including Farm Bill and carbon sequestration programs which provide financial incentives for private landowners to protect and restore critical forest and wetland areas in the Yazoo River Basin.
+With abundant support from rural landowners, TNC is supporting existing and new incentive packages including Farm Bill and carbon sequestration programs which provide financial incentives for private landowners to protect and restore critical forest and wetland areas in the Yazoo River Basin.